SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The device details are divided into tabs.
 The number of tabs is dynamic and depends on the available information, i.e. tabs are only displayed if the kind of information is available for the particular device.

-Initally the Info tab is shown which offers general information on a device and is available for each device.
+Initally the "Info" tab is shown which offers general information on a device and is available for each device.

 Each device at least shows the following tabs: Info, Alarms, Control, Events, Service monitoring, Identity (also see the tab list below).